flintlib/flint/doc/source/ca_qqbar.rst

 The precision of isolating intervals is maintained automatically to ensure that all operations on :type:`ca_qqbar_t` instances are exact.

-This type is useful for representing individual algebraic numbers of moderate degree (up to 100, say).
-An arithmetic operation on numbers of degrees *m* and *n* involves computing and then factoring an annihilating polynomial of degree *mn*;
+This representation is useful for working with individual algebraic numbers of moderate degree (up to 100, say).
+Arithmetic in this representation is expensive: an arithmetic operation on numbers of degrees *m* and *n* involves computing and then factoring an annihilating polynomial of degree *mn* and potentially also performing numerical root-finding.
+For doing repeated arithmetic, it is generally far more efficient to work in a fixed number field.
-this will generally be the bottleneck.
-In rare cases, numerical root-finding can be the more expensive step.
-For doing lots of arithmetic with algebraic numbers, it is often a good idea to work in a fixed number field instead of doing repeated operations on :type:`ca_qqbar_t` instances.
+The :type:`ca_qqbar_t` type is intended to be used to represent the embedding of a number field in `\mathbb{R}` or `\mathbb{C}` in such a setting.

 Types, macros and constants
 -------------------------------------------------------------------------------